DiceNameIsMy/vut-itu/docs/Navrh.md

 - Surveyed 2 respondents
 - TODO: Summarize their replies?

-Pupilla's research:
+Nadzeya's research:
 - Developed a list of questions for in-person respondent interviews.
-- Surveyed 2 respondents
+- Surveyed 2 respondents.

 To summarize, our potential customers want a travel app to have:
 - a basic interface initially that grows in complexity only as needed.
 - a clean, minimalistic design with color accents for important menu items.